bharathkumar-rajagopal/bharathkumar-rajagopal.github.io/_posts/2025-06-02-Statistics for Scientific Research.md

 - Mann-Whitney U test: Compares two independent groups
+- Kruskal-Wallis test: Compares three or more groups
+- Wilcoxon signed-rank test: For paired samples
+- Spearman’s rho: For correlation

-- Kruskal-Wallis test: Compares three or more groups These work for ordinal data, small samples, or skewed distributions.
+These work for ordinal data, small samples, or skewed distributions.

 ---